efabless/openlane2/docs/source/usage/caravel/index.md

 #### `KLayout.DRC`

-Under the directory `xx-magic-drc` you will find a file named `violations.json` that summarizes the DRC violations reported by KLayout.
+Under the directory `xx-magic-drc`, you will find a file named `violations.json` that summarizes the DRC violations reported by KLayout.
 The design is DRC clean so the report will look like this with `"total": 0` at the end: